petershin/liferay-learn/docs/commerce/latest/en/order-management/developer-guide/order-type-api-basics.md

 ### Paginating, Searching, and Sorting Order Types

 You can paginate, search, and sort the returned order types.
 See the [`getOrderTypesPage`](https://github.com/liferay/liferay-portal/blob/[$LIFERAY_LEARN_PORTAL_GIT_TAG$]/modules/apps/commerce/headless/headless-commerce/headless-commerce-admin-order-client/src/main/java/com/liferay/headless/commerce/admin/order/client/resource/v1_0/OrderTypeResource.java#L50-L53) method for more information.
-Use the `name` field to search, and sort the results:
+Use the `name` field to search and sort the results:

 | Sort Query  | Description                         |
 | :---------- | :---------------------------------- |